AVA: Attentive VLM Agent for Mastering StarCraft II: Baseline Implementations

-Our Attentive VLM Agent (AVA) architecture integrates three key components: a Multimodal Priority Inference mechanism for strategic unit targeting, a knowledge-enhanced decision system, and a dynamic role assignment framework.
-This architecture is designed to emulate human-like decision-making processes in complex StarCraft II scenarios.
+We develop AVA as our primary VLM baseline, designed to leverage the multimodal reasoning capabilities of foundation models for strategic decision-making.
+The AVA architecture integrates three key components: a Multimodal Priority Inference mechanism for strategic unit targeting, a knowledge-enhanced decision system through retrieval-augmented generation, and a dynamic role assignment framework for coordinated multi-agent behavior.
+We emphasize that AVA is a proof-of-concept baseline that validates the environment's capabilities for evaluating VLM-based agents, rather than a novel architectural contribution.

-\subsection{Multimodal Priority Inference Mechanism}
+\subsubsection{Multimodal Priority Inference Mechanism}

-We propose a comprehensive system that combines structured skill planning and tactical decision-making through vision-language models.
-The mechanism processes battlefield information through two key stages to identify and prioritize strategic elements: First, we implement a VLM Planner that evaluates the battlefield situation and generates specific micro-management skill plans:
+Our priority inference system processes battlefield information through structured skill planning and tactical decision-making.
+The mechanism operates in two key stages to identify and prioritize strategic elements.
+First, we implement a VLM Planner that evaluates the battlefield situation and generates specific micro-management skill plans: